 There are numerous ways to mount your art in a frame, and in this post we are going to look at the four main ways to frame your artwork.

-I know what you may be thinking.
-What does it mean to float art?
 Floating art means to mount the art to the backboard of the frame and then create a space between the art and the glass so the art appears as if it were floating.
 This technique is often used in museums and galleries and is a great way to elevate your frame skills at home.
-To achieve this look, there are a couple different ways to go about it.
+To achieve this look, there are a two different ways to go about it.

 Option 1: Float your art straight on the backboard.
 Honestly, you can’t mess this one up.
 To do this, you can just simply mount your art directly to the backboard with a specialty tape called gummed linen tape.
 Of course, you should measure and make sure it’s centered before mounting it.

-What is a mat you ask?
-A mat is a thick paper-based material that separates the picture from the glass within the frame and serves a decorative purpose by adding texture and dimension.
+A mat board is a thick paper-based material that separates the picture from the glass within the frame and serves a decorative purpose by adding texture and dimension.
 You can think of matting as a “reverse float.”
 Floating is mounting the art to the backboard and the backboard becomes the border around the art, whereas a mat acts as a border in front of the art.

 Mats can be used in a variety of different ways to achieve different looks.
 For instance, if you have a small piece of art, you could hang it in a large frame and use a wide mat to create some extra drama.
 This will draw even more attention to the artwork that is centered in the middle.
 Another trick, if you consider yourself someone who is big on textures, you can layer multiple mats to make the work look even more multi-dimensional.
 You can even play around with multiple colors if you’re feeling daring.

 And there you have it!
 The four main ways to mount and mat artwork in a picture frame.
 I hope this post helped you figure out how to frame your art or print.
 If you have any questions, please leave them in the comments below!

 Just a heads up!